OUTPATIENT US Clinical experience

 What you will do: You will learn from a physician who is affiliated with Memorial Hermann Hospital, West Houston Medical Center, and Methodist St. Catherine.
 He is highly regarded for delivering compassionate, high quality care.

 In the mornings, you will see patients in his office.
-After a few days of observation, you will take on an increasing role in patient care.
-This includes the following:
+After a few days of observation, you will take on an increasing role in patient encounters and learn the following under the preceptor’s supervision:

-You will write or enter clinic notes in the EMR.
+Writing or entering clinic notes in the EMR.

 You will receive regular feedback on your performance.